 Amiga, Amitopia, MorphOS and Michal Bergseth

 I didn’t mention MorphOS a lot here.
-But it made me burn for Nextgen Amiga platform after visiting AmiGBG.
+But it made me burn for the Nextgen Amiga platform after visiting AmiGBG.
 Ambient (Workbench on MorphOS) took me by storm.
 Got several features from Dopus Magellan 5.82 and running on much faster hardware than Classic Amiga.
 I was waiting for months for AmigaOS 4 to come, but it didn’t.
 So, MorphOS became my big thing.
-I got a reputation in Sweden for being paid by MorphOS Team for spreading MorphOS propaganda.
-But I never had any issues with the AmigaOS 4 (red side of the Amigawars), but I felt that it never came and when AmigaOS 4 finally came out.
+I got a reputation in Sweden for being paid by the MorphOS Team to spread MorphOS propaganda.
+I never had any issues with the AmigaOS 4 (the red side of the Amigawars), but I felt that it never came when AmigaOS 4 finally came out.
 It was expensive as hell.
 I mean, MorphOS invited me to the Nextgen Amiga.
-MorphOS could have become AmigaOS 4 back in the days, but there were some interesting forces at Hyperion that didn’t make that happen.
+MorphOS could have become AmigaOS 4 back in the day, but there were some interesting forces at Hyperion that didn’t make that happen.
 So, today I run the latest MorphOS and AmigaOS 3.2 side by side.

 Amitopia Amiga Magazine Since 1998